The creation of Burgess Park

 A 21st Century Park

 Burgess Park is now incredibly popular and the BMX track opened in 2013 adding a new sport to the ten others available in the park.
-A further phase of revitalisation is planned for the south west corner of the park to remove the last remaining road; New Church Road, and improve the entrance way leading towards Camberwell.
+In 2018 a further phase of revitalisation for the south west corner of the park will remove the last remaining road; New Church Road, and improve the entrance way leading towards Camberwell.